Friday, December 09, 2011

 20111106_3844

 During dinner, we had Ti Kwan Yin tea.
 I can’t remember what this tasted like, but I liked how they added the name of the tea you’re drinking on the teapot.
 They should do that everywhere, especially when you get two kinds of tea.
-It would also help if you were given a teapot filled with hot water.
+It would also be helpful if you were given a separate teapot filled with hot water.
 How many times have you poured yourself a teacup full of hot water accidently?

 20111106_3819